Kkelly22/Kkelly22.github.io/_posts/2019-08-11-generating_an_email_via_rails.markdown

 	def welcome_email
     	@user = params[:user]
     	mail(to: @user.email, subject: 'Welcome to Your Wedding Itinerary') end end
 ```

-In the example above, I am sending am email from my personal email to the users email.
+In the example above, I am sending an email from my personal email to the user's email.
 Obviously, for this to work the user will need to have an "email" attribute in our database.
 I will place a 'required' validation on this attribute in my model/user.rb file.

 To set up the content of my email, I set up a view within views/user_mailer called "welcome.text.erb":